Living With Type 1 Diabetes

 Insulin is a protein, and heat makes any protein break down.
 Leaving your insulin in the car, or even in your bag while you’re at the park or the beach, could mean your insulin becomes ineffective.
 Heat can also cause your insulin pump to malfunction.

 An easy way to avoid this is to pack a cooler bag with an ice brick to keep your insulin cool, but not cold (have a buffer between the insulin and the ice brick).
-Also store the cooler bag in the shade.
-Don’t forget to pack a sharps container to dispose of any sharps you use, and pack an extra cannula set change just in case you need it.
+Also make sure to store the cooler bag in the shade.

 2. Keep yourself cool